dbacall/CV/README.md

 programming knowledge and also develop further as a software engineer.

-Having graduated the University of Birmingham with a Maths degree, I spent two years travelling around India, tutoring Maths and Physics A-level and GCSE students, and learning guitar and about music in general.
+Having graduated the University of Birmingham with a Maths degree, I spent two years travelling around India, tutoring Maths and Physics, learning guitar and about music in general.
 I then joined Pwc in a graduate Tax technology role.
 Having found that was not for me, I began learning to code.
 In coding I found something I found really interesting and loved learning about.
 So I left Pwc and joined Makers Academy, a 16 week software development bootcamp.